-Kunsthalle LAB is a so-called window gallery, which established communication with the passing audience through its windows.
-The dramaturgy primarily focuses on presenting the exhibitions of interactive and site-specific character that involve light and sound, active participation of the viewer, etc. The program also includes socio-cultural and socio-political projects that communicate towards the public space of the busy square.
-The program is based on a dynamic model of alternating shorter exhibitions.
+Kunsthalle LAB is the so-called "Window Gallery", which uses the gallery windows to communicate with the passers-by.
+The dramaturgy of this exhibition space mostly aims to host the exhibitions of interactive and site-specific nature, it uses light and sound, active participation of the passers-by etc. One of the programming lines of this exhibition space is the socio-cultural and socio-political projects that communicate towards the public space of the square.
+The program is based on a dynamic model of shorter alternating exhibitions.

 Kunsthalle EXT is the outdoor exhibition space located in the vicinity of the House of Art on Treskoňova Street.
 It was created in 2019 in cooperation with the initiative Living Square.
 The acronym EXT, which stands for the exterior, exit or extension, reflects the location of the gallery in the public space of the city and its programming focus.
 The sizable objects, installations, and other types of visual works broaden the context of the exhibitions in the interior of the building and have the ambition to function as an artistic "teaser" in the broader public space.
 The selection of works for this space seeks to improve and cultivate the surrounding urban area and activate the community life and communication outside the gallery.